Fetch-Development/Feather/README.md

 # Feather
-Creates images, demonstrating dominant colors out of e-books
+Creates images, demonstrating dominant colors out of e-books, analyzes text of an e-book.

 Usage: